dmi3/bin/README.md

 Original idea by [sessy](https://bbs.archlinux.org/viewtopic.php?id=71938) and [Linux Magazine](http://www.linux-magazine.com/Issues/2014/162/Workspace-Text-Expander) with following improvements:
 * Works as keybinding in Compiz/Unity/Openbox
 * Does not go crazy if keybinding includes Ctrl, Alt, Shift...
-* Works in Sublime Text/IntelliJ Idea/Chrome
+* Works in Sublime Text/IntelliJ Idea/Chrome/Slack
 * Expands snippets without preceding space i.e. `30eur` to `30€`
    - If snippet needs preceding space or start of line - use regexp `\b` i.e. `s/\bv$/✔/g;` converts `v` to `✔` only if its separate symbol
 * Expands snippets with symbols i.e. `->` to `→`
+* Expands commands i.e. `now` to formatted todays date, `mon` to to formatted next mondays date
 * Stores all snippets in one file
 * Works with Ubuntu 16.04